schollz/twittermatic/README.md

 # YATA (Yet Another Twitter Automator)

-This bot seeks to help users automate Twitter activities (friending, searching, unfollowing) *without the use of API keys!* Instead, this bot is completely based of [Selenium for Python](https://github.com/SeleniumHQ/selenium).
+This set of Python classes helps to perform all sorts of Twitter activities, *without the use of API keys!* Instead, this utility is completely based of [Selenium for Python](https://github.com/SeleniumHQ/selenium).
+As such, any program using these tools is not restricted to any of the Twitter API limits - [retrieving a max of 3,200 statuses, aggressive following](https://dev.twitter.com/overview/general/things-every-developer-should-know).

-This program keeps track of tweets, retweets and interactions using a database managed by SQLAlchemy.
+What can YATA do?
+You can [download a users entire Twitter feed](#Collect latest tweets from somebody), you can [download only the latest tweets)[# Collect latest tweets from somebody], [search for '#cats' and follow/retweet/reply/favorite those tweets](# Do a live search for #cats and retweet at those handles), [tweet stuff](# Tweet something), among some things.
+A full list of available functions are [listed below](# Features).

 ## Installation